Atrix256/df_serialize/README.md

 }
 ```

-By default, STL container types are used, but that can be configured in Config.h.
-STL is not a requirement.

 ## Schema Definitions

 The "Description" field in all the macros below are useful for reflection to documentation, or tooltips in